ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/sql.markdown

   `loadToEmployees(this);`
   `loadTo('Employees', this);`

+{INFO: }

+ * The target name `'Employees'` in this syntax is **not** a variable and **cannot** be used as one: it is simply a string literal of the target's name.
-Passing table names as arguments allows the usage of names that include symbols like `-` and `.`.
-This is an advantage over the standard `loadToEmployees` syntax, that does not allow the passing of such characters because they are invalid in the name of a JS function.
+ * Separating the target name from the `loadTo` command makes it possible to include symbols like `-` and `.` in target names.
+This is not possible when the standard `loadToEmployees` syntax is used because including special characters in the name of a JS function turns it invalid.
+{INFO/}
+{NOTE/}

+---
 ### Filtering

 If you want to filter some documents out from the ETL you simply omit `loadTo` call: